som-shahlab/shahlab-blog/_posts/2024-07-12-Human-AI-Collab.md

 2. evaluating model performance and comparing it to clinicians (done on a balanced dataset)
 3. evaluating model collaboration with clinicians.

-Radiologists evaluate CXRs for classical signs of CHD.
+Radiologists evaluated CXRs for classical signs of CHD.
 Radiologists were presented with 330 CXRs for CHD and 165 CXRs for PAH-CHD diagnosis.
 These images were presented in a randomized order.
 The first time, 50% images accompanied with AI-based classification (clinicians were made aware that AI not always right), and the rest were not.
 Radiologists provided their classification.
 The second time (which proceeded after a 1-month washout period), 50% of the other images were with AI-based classification, while the rest were not.
 This meant that diagnoses made by the radiologists were collected for each image with and without AI prediction assisting the clinician.

 ### Who were the clinicians?